-Whether you are heading to Puerto Rico as a cruise ship stop or a full on trip to Puerto Rico, Old San Juan can not be missed!
+Whether you are heading to Puerto Rico on a cruise ship stop or are flying in to Puerto Rico, the city of Old San Juan can not be missed!
 The historic district of Old San Juan is home to buildings as old as the 16th century.
 You might recognize Old San Juan for it’s brightly colored houses, cobbled streets, outdoor plazas, and fun nightlife.
 Keep on reading for the ultimate travel guide for a trip to Old San Juan.

 If you are on a cruise ship, obviously, this won’t apply to you.
 However, if you are planning on staying in Old San Juan for a few days then you definitely want to check out these options.